The PIPE ORGAN

 Figure 8.
 Two of three single stage centrifugal blowers for a large concert/orchestral pipe organ.

 Because the "power" represented by compressed air involves both the pressure and the flow, even though pipe organs use air at low pressures, when compared to other things that also use compressed air, in the case of a large instrument, significant horsepower is required to supply the air.
 The most typical blower that we find on the majority of electropneumatic pipe organs is the Spencer turbine blower; and the typical machine is usually a two-stage unit, with its impellers running at the standard speeds for induction motors on 60 Hz power which are nominally 3600, 1800 and 1200 RPM, with a few large units running at 900 RPM.
 Those of you who are familiar with AC motors will recognize these as the synchronous speeds for motors of two, four, six, and eight poles respectively.
+Typical HP for most pipe organ blowers is in the range of 3 to 25HP, with really large instruments requiring blowers up to 100 HP, likewise for very small low pressure portable and residence pipe organs, blowers need not be any more than 0.25 HP.

 Previous Page Page 7.
 Next page